cciw-uk/cciw.co.uk/docs/development_setup.rst

 =================

-The easiest way is to use Vagrant and the provided Vagrantfile which will set up a development VM that is fairly close to the WebFaction shared server we are using.
+The easiest way is to use Vagrant and the provided Vagrantfile which will set up a development VM that is fairly close to the DigitalOcean VM we are using.
 On the host machine, install:

 * `Vagrant <https://www.vagrantup.com/>`_